-Dr. Starks has nurtured his passion for mental health advocacy and community engagement and continues in that regard through his work with the American Psychiatric Association and the Alzheimer’s Association Houston & Southeast Texas Chapter.
+Dr. Starks has nurtured his passion for mental health advocacy and community engagement through his work with the American Psychiatric Association and past efforts with the Alzheimer’s Association Houston & Southeast Texas Chapter.
 His professional interests include psychosocial interventions to improve geriatric mental health through caregiver education and support – particularly developing programming approaches that would benefit community caregivers and systems-based practices that could be utilized by long-term care & geriatric residential care organizations.

 He completed his undergraduate medical education at Louisiana State University Health Sciences Center in New Orleans; he was recognized with the Dean’s Award at commencement.
 He completed his psychiatry residency training at Baylor College of Medicine Affiliated Hospitals Residency Program and a clinical fellowship in geriatric psychiatry at Yale-New Haven Medical Center.